dtx525942103/RapidASR/README.md

 The project is under the protection of GPL V2, Apache license and commercial license.

-For so/dll/c++ interface, it comply with GPL V2.
+For so/dll/c++ interface, it complies with GPL V2.

 For python interface, it belongs to Apache license.

-For a commercial license, please contact us: znsoft@163.com
+For a commercial license, please contact us: znsoft@163.com (commercial license only).

 ## Commercial support